A client asked, “How would I know if something in my refrigerator is still good or if it has gone bad?”

 You don’t have to put your whole face into the plate, just get a whiff of it before it goes into your mouth.

 Food aromas activate your salivary glands and digestive juices and get your body ready for eating.

 Your sense of smell is also connected to your limbic system.
 The limbic system controls memory and emotions, and it’s connected to the pituitary gland and hypothalamus, which control the release of hormones that affect our appetite, nervous system, body temperature, stress levels, and concentration.

-I’m sure at one time or another in your life, you entered someone’s home and the scent of home-cooked food made your mouth water or made you feel comfortable and safe.
+I’m sure at one time or another in your life, you entered someone’s home and the scent of home-cooked food made you feel comfortable and safe.

 This is one of the reasons real estate agents sometimes bake a batch of cookies or bread if they are trying to sell a home.
 The aroma of baked goodies wafting in the air creates a sense of warmth, comfort, and well-being.

 Our sense of smell is powerful and can let us know whether something can physically and/or nutritionally support us on a deep level.